abekoh/blog-v3/README.md

 ## License

-This repository is licensed under the MIT License, except for the contents in the `src/content/posts` directory, which are licensed under the Creative Commons Attribution 4.0 International License.
+This repository is licensed under the MIT License, except for the contents in the [src/content/posts](src/content/posts) directory, which are licensed under the CC BY-NC-ND 4.0

 ## Old versions